OpenAstronomy/packaging-guide/docs/docs.rst

 Setting up ReadTheDocs
 ----------------------

-`ReadTheDocs <http://readthedocs.org/>`_ is a platform that will build docuemntation with sphinx and will then host it, and is used by many of the Scientific Python packages.
+`ReadTheDocs <http://readthedocs.org/>`__ is a platform that will build documentation with sphinx and will then host it, and is used by many of the Scientific Python packages.
 The easiest way to configure the build is to add a file called ``.readthedocs.yml`` to your package, and we recommend starting off with::